-By carefully analyzing and segmenting your target audience alongside the 7Ps, you can ensure that your strategy will be as streamlined as possible.
+By carefully analysing and segmenting your target audience alongside the 7Ps, you can ensure that your marketing strategy will be as streamlined as possible.

 Now we’d like to hear from you.
 Are you going to start using the 7Ps of the marketing mix in your strategy?
 Or maybe you’d like to share some of your own tips that we might have missed.